List of films about the Russo-Ukrainian war

 The depiction of the Russo-Ukrainian War in cinema has become an important phenomenon of modern Ukrainian cinema.
 It has been described by film journalists and Ukrainians as not only a form of artistic expression, but also a means of understanding events, maintaining public spirit and morale, coping with trauma, and a tool for informing the world about the tragedies, heroism, and struggle of the Ukrainian people as a result of the Russian invasion of the territory of Ukraine since the Spring of 2014.

+Two films about the war won the Academy Award for Best Documentary Feature: 20 Days in Mariupol in 2024 and Mr Nobody Against Putin in 2026.